 KU and KBOR policy define the safe possession of handguns and the responsibilities of the carrier.
 Simply put, handguns must be secured in a holster that covers the trigger area and secures any external hammer in an un-cocked position.
 The safety must be on and the handgun must be carried without a chambered round of ammunition.
 The handgun must also not be seen by others and be under the carrier's custody and control – on the body or in a backpack or purse – or in a safe storage device or secure location – such as a locked vehicle.
 Except when necessary for transferring to safe storage or self-defense, a handgun must not be openly displayed.
 Violations of policy may result in individuals being asked to leave campus with the weapon and being cited for trespass if they refuse.
 University employees or students who violate policy may face discipline through applicable university codes of conduct.
 Learn more by reviewing the policy.

 Who May Carry a Concealed Handgun?

 Individuals age 21 and older who are not otherwise prohibited by state or federal law from possessing a firearm may carry a concealed handgun.
 A license is not required to carry.
-As of July 1, 2021, Kansas residents age 18 to 20 may secure a provisional license for the purposes of carrying a concealed handgun.
-The license requires completion of a safety training course.
+Kansas residents age 18 to 20 may secure a provisional license for the purposes of carrying a concealed handgun.
+The license requires the completion of a safety training course.
 Kansas law also recognizes concealed carry laws of other states (reciprocity).
-An out-of-state student or visitor age 18 to 20 who chooses to carry may be able to do so legally depending on the laws of their home state.
+An out-of-state student or visitor age 18 to 20 who chooses to carry may do so depending on the laws of their home state.

 It is not lawful to carry a firearm when under the influence of alcohol or drugs.